xyshal/counties/README.md

 Compiling
 =========
-Theoretically, you ought to be able to just `perl build.pl && perl run.pl`
+Theoretically, you ought to be able to just `perl build.pl && perl run.pl`.

+Builds are sporadically run on:
+* Mac OS 10.15
+* Debian buster
+* Arch
+* Windows 10